 It will soon turn out that your team’s way of thinking will be more business-oriented towards achieving the goals recorded with OKRs, which I wish you very much.

-Check out how we combine OKR and SCRUM approach.
-Read about one of interesting success story – trooper.be
+Check out how we combine OKR and SCRUM approaches.
+Read about one of an interesting success story – trooper.be

 About the Authors